Force Feeding

 Feeding Tips

 WARNING - When feeding with the syringe, be careful not to deliver too much food into your cat's mouth at one time, especially too fast.
-This may cause your cat to inhale food into the trachea or windpipe causing him to choke (aspirate).
+This may cause your cat to inhale food into the trachea or windpipe causing him to choke (aspirate) or even vomit.

-Warming up refrigerated food helps to reduce some trauma when force feeding.
+✔ Warming up refrigerated food helps to reduce some trauma when force feeding.
 Simply fill a small bowl with about an inch of hot tap water, and then place the can in the bowl for 7 minutes.
+An alternative to warming the food in a bowl, is to put the amount needed for feeding in a small plastic 6 or 8 oz. cup and microwaving it for a few seconds.